OctopusDeploy/docs/docs/infrastructure/deployment-targets/windows-targets/azure-virtual-machines/via-an-arm-template.md

 ---
-title: Installing the Tentacle VM Extension via an ARM Template
+title: Installing the Tentacle VM extension via an ARM template
-description: How to install the Tentacle VM Extension using an Azure Resource Manager (ARM) Template
+description: How to install the Tentacle VM extension using an Azure Resource Manager (ARM) template
 position: 5
 ---